 Wet and beaten from a whistle-stop tour of the Jade Dragon Snow Mountain, we walk the cobbled streets of another local Na Xi village and finally come to rest at a café.
 I order cabbage and pork.
 Longest waiting time ever.
 From the window I can see a whole severed pigs head laying in the damp heat of a humid afternoon.

-Passing fresh-faced and eager cyclists, we start our own ascent to the heavens, our Dragon’s wings beating slowly as we crawl up roads so old we narrowly miss debris tumbling down the steep valley sides.
-Up we climb, passing through dark, humid tunnels and navigating rocky outcrops, periodically waving to our cycling compatriots who are now panting hard and peddling harder.
+Passing fresh-faced and eager cyclists we start our own ascent to the heavens, our Dragon’s wings beating slowly as we crawl up roads so old we narrowly miss debris tumbling down the steep valley sides.
+Up we climb, passing through dark and humid tunnels, navigating rocky outcrops, periodically waving to our cycling compatriots who are now panting hard and peddling harder.
 Salt burns their eyes, the sun their arms.

 The Daily RoutineBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Yunnan

 Perched on a rock the captive eyes its captor with internal rage, a rage suppressed over years, cultivated with pain, depression, anxiety, and stress.
 This humiliating daily routine has taken its toll, the only way out is to fly high.
 If only he had wings.